BIGJ42/Mega-Client/README.md

 If you have any feature requests for me to add, just ask me in the issues tab.

-I also have a server you can join on the client or for Normal Minecraft 1.5.2 if you want.

-URL:

-There is currently no place to download an html file of the client.
+You can download an html file of the client in the release tab of that version.
+The html file will work on chromebooks.

 The Original eaglercraft was created by Lax1dude.